superagent-ai/superagent/sdk/typescript/README.md

 # Superagent TypeScript SDK

-A lightweight client for calling the Superagent Guard and Redact endpoints from TypeScript or JavaScript projects.
+A lightweight client for calling the Superagent Guard, Redact, and Verify endpoints from TypeScript or JavaScript projects.

 ## Installation